Statric/dedaptive/README.md

 This workflow demonstrates:

-1. Loading the data set integrated in the package and preparing training and prediction data sets
+1. Loading the data (`screenMental`) set integrated in the package and preparing training and prediction data sets
 2. Fitting a multidimensional IRT model (`fitIrt`)
 3. Simulation-based predictions of joint item distributions (`predJointDistRespIrt`)